by John Salt - May 2019

 Which brings us to the irons and solder stations.

 If you've only used cheap soldering irons in the past, you're in for a real treat here!
 I'm referring to those bulky irons you plugged into the wall outlet with a stiff cord, had no temperature control, were not that nice to hold or manipulate, and took several minutes to heat up and stabilize before you could start using them - YUK!

 Don't worry folks, we won't be using that antiquated garbage anymore.

-Small and comfortable, temperature adjustable, powerful with fast response, microprocessor controlled soldering irons and stations are now an affordable reality - even for the most modest of budgets.
+Small and comfortable, temperature adjustable, powerful with fast response, microprocessor controlled soldering irons and stations are now an affordable reality for hobbyists - even for the most modest of budgets.

 The good pro style ones with replaceable tips that slide over a ceramic core with temp sensor will heat up in about 30 seconds and have decent response time and temp control.
 That said, it's 30 year old technology.

 We have something even better available now, and that's cartridge tip technology, also called integrated tip technology, direct drive technology, & smart tip technology.

 Instead of using replaceable tips that are hollowed out in the middle and slide over a ceramic rod that contains the heating element and temperature probe (popular examples are T18 or 900M tips); these new style "integrated tips" have the heating element and temperature sensing built right into the "cartridge style" tip.

 This integration provides many advantages including better thermal conductivity/efficiency, along with much faster and more accurate tip temperature feedback and control.
 Tip temperature fluctuations are very small compared to traditional style tips and because there is little heat transfer loss, they perform like a higher Wattage soldering iron.